-Social media, technology like scheduling apps and voice messaging, won't replace you being likable and trustworthy.
+Social media, and technology like scheduling apps or voice messaging, won’t replace you being likable and trustworthy.

 While the above tools help your business be more efficient and surely help you communicate, you still have to be someone they trust with their money.
 Plain and simple.

 This will vary from client to client and could be another post altogether.

 Here are some quick qualities and tips for you: